 We will be running training sessions looking at RNA-Seq, ChIP-Seq, Genome Assembly and Variant Calling tools available in Galaxy, and how researchers can build pipelines to process their data.

 The Galaxy server is accessed through heighliner.cvr.gla.ac.uk.
-User creation must be requested by emailing David.Meltzer@glasgow.ac.uk.
-Please include as the first word in the subject line “GALAXY USER ACTIVATION”.
+User creation must be requested by emailing David.McGuinness.email@example.com.
+Please include in subject line “GALAXY USER ACTIVATION”.
 Please feel free to request more than one user activation in a single email.
 Users MUST be members of the University of Glasgow.
 User names will be the email address of the person.
 A password will be set for security reasons however the user MUST set a new one during their first login.
 This can be done by selecting the “Forgotten password?
 Reset here” link.
 The user should shortly receive an email that will allow them to change their password.

 The Galaxy web interface is capable of accepting files up to 2.1GB in size.
 As a matter of policy, users should instead use the Galaxy FTP server.
 To connect to the Galaxy FTP, select the FTP protocol, use the address heighliner.cvr.gla.ac.uk as the server, port 21, and your Galaxy username and password as the username and password.
 The University of Glasgow Galaxy server administrator recommends that users use FileZilla however you may use any FTP client that you are comfortable with.